puzzle/ansible-rancher/README.md

 # Ansible Playbooks and Roles for Rancher

 **Disclaimer!**: We use this as a base for our own and customer setup at puzzle.
 Heavy work in progress and a lot of things that can be improved.
 Feel free to contribute.
-I'm happy to assist.
+We are happy to assist.

 These Ansible playbook and roles can be used to:
 * create a [Rancher Control Plane](https://rancher.com/) using [rke](https://github.com/rancher/rke) and [helm](https://helm.sh/)